enviame/backend-test-2.0/Readme.md

 ```

 2. The delivery microservice must provide a mechanism to change the status of all orders each 30 seconds, following the next rules:
-    - The order of the statuses are: "READY_FOR_PICK_UP" -> "IN_ORIGIN" -> "IN_ROUTE_OF_DELIVERY".
+    - The order of the statuses are: "READY_FOR_PICK_UP" -> "AT_ORIGIN" -> "EN_ROUTE_OF_DELIVERY".
-    - From "IN_ROUTE_OF_DELIVERY" there are 50% of probability to change to "NOT_DELIVERED" or "DELIVERED" (randomly).
+    - From "EN_ROUTE_OF_DELIVERY" there are 50% of probability to change to "NOT_DELIVERED" or "DELIVERED" (randomly).
-    - From "NOT_DELIVERED" the order return to "IN_ROUTE_OF_DELIVERY".
+    - From "NOT_DELIVERED" the order return to "EN_ROUTE_OF_DELIVERY".
     - The "DELIVERED" status is a final status.

-3. The delivery microservice must provide service to register an endpoint to being reciving notifications of changes in the status of an order (using webhooks).
+3. The delivery microservice must provide a service to register an endpoint to receiving notifications of changes in the status of an order (using webhooks).
 Each status must be notified only one time.

 #### Definitions:
-The posible statuses of a delivery are: **"READY_FOR_PICK_UP", "IN_ORIGIN", "IN_ROUTE_OF_DELIVERY", "NOT_DELIVERED", "DELIVERED".**
+The statuses of a delivery are: **"READY_FOR_PICK_UP", "AT_ORIGIN", "EN_ROUTE_OF_DELIVERY", "NOT_DELIVERED", "DELIVERED".**

 ## Aspects to be evaluated